-A rare condition - synovial chondromatosis - may result in the formation of multiple loose bodies from abnormal cells in the joint lining.
+A rare condition - synovial chondromatosis - may result in the formation of multiple loose bodies that arise from abnormal cells in the joint lining.

 Removal of loose bodies is surgical.